 - Bitcoins, unlike other cryptos such as Monero, are not fully anonymous as they are described to be.
 Indeed, thanks to the public nature of the bitcoin blockchainAn unchangeable digital record where transactions are processed and verified by a network of independent computers rather than by a single referee.
-This decentralised structure has been described as a...
+This decentralised structure has been described as an open distributed ledger.
+It supposedly enhances security as there is no single entity to be hacked.
+It also protects personal identity and guarantees that governments can’t block transactions or otherwise manipulate the payments space.
+The blockchain is the underlying technology supporting most ...
 More and the fact that each individual “user” is linked to an alpha-numeric address, there are methods to study user behavior and link it to illegal activities.

 - 25% percent of users and 44% of transactions are associated with illegal activity in the bitcoin blockchain.
 It is estimated that 24 million bitcoin market participants use the cryptocurrency for illegal activities.
 “These users annually conduct around 26 million transactions, with a value of around $72 billion, and collectively hold around $8 billion worth of bitcoin”(p.2).